START-isms

 Effective for all students; essential for some

-Highly-effective universal strategies for academics, social competency, and behavioral support are essential for students who experience the world in a different way.
-Students with ASD may require visual supports, self-management systems, differentiated instruction, and transition cues to be successful in school settings.
-The pleasant surprise is that these strategies create a learning environment that is more conducive to learning and social interaction for everyone.
+Highly-effective universal strategies for academics, social engagement, and behavior support are essential for students who experience the world in a different way.
+Students with autism may require visual supports, self-management systems, differentiated instruction, and transition cues to be successful in school settings.
+The benefit of these strategies is that they create an environment that enhances learning and social interaction for all.

 Families.
 The heart of the team, not just part of the team.

 No one knows a student or loves a student the way a family does.
 Planning and decision-making needs to be guided by the team’s efforts to understand the life of the student both inside and outside of school.
-As the heart of the team, families help to set the vision for what the student needs now to build a life and future with many opportunities.
+As the heart of the team, families and caregivers help set the vision for what the student needs now to build a life and future filled with many opportunities.

 We did what we did when we knew what we knew.
 When we know better, we do better.

-Our experiences and the ever-evolving research literature mean we are continually discovering new ways to work with students and families.
+Our experiences and the ever-evolving research literature demonstrate how we are continually discovering new ways to work with students and families.
 We need to refrain from blaming ourselves or others for what we did in the past with good intentions.
-Once we have new information, we have a responsibility to adjust what we do to reflect the most effective practices of today.
+Once we have new information, we have an opportunity to adjust what we do to reflect the most effective practices of today.

 Teach where and when